wentaoL86/awesome-body-language/README.md

 ## Introduction

-In this survey, we present the first detailed survey on Transformer-Based Segmentation.
+In this survey, we present the first detailed survey on Multi-modal Body Language research.

 ![Alt Text](Outline-paper.png)